rk1165/rk1165.github.io/docs/languages/java/core_java.md

 ### Why Serializable is an interface?

-### How ConcurrentHashMap works internally?

-### How to desing custom ConcurrentHashMap?

-### Which data structure you will use to create custom ConcurrentHashMap?

 ### Let's say two singleton object are already persisted into the files and we want to deserialize them.

-### Collections - failsafe vs failfast

-### How do you test static method?

-### How to do you test a method for an exception using JUnit?

-### Which unit testing libraries you have used for testing Java programs?

-### What is the difference between @Before and @BeforeClass annotation?

 ### Give me an example of design pattern which is based upon open closed principle?